-Japanese is located in one of the tranquil coves of Koh NangYuan Island, which sits to the north-west of Koh Tao.
-It is perfect for both scuba diving and snorkeling, and a regular fixture on round island snorkel tours.
+Japanese Gardens is located in one of the tranquil coves of Koh NangYuan Island, which sits to the northwest of Koh Tao.
+It is perfect for both scuba diving and snorkeling, and is a regular fixture on round island snorkel tours.
 The stunning sand bars of the island give way to a wide bay full of underwater treasures.
-Beneath the surface you’ll find all manner of corals including huge boulder corals, sizeable table corals, and branching staghorn corals, all of which are home to tropical fish of all shapes and sizes such as butterflyfish, angelfish, parrotfish, rabbitfish, soldierfish, fusiliers, and even the odd visiting turtle.
+Beneath the surface, you’ll find all manner of corals including huge boulder corals, sizeable table corals, and branching staghorn corals, all of which are home to tropical fish of all shapes and sizes such as butterflyfish, angelfish, parrotfish, rabbitfish, soldierfish, fusiliers, and even the odd visiting turtle.
 There is a small swim-through on the southern side of the bay that is shallow and great fun for buoyancy practice.

 Located at the northern tip of Koh Tao, Mango Bay is one of the island’s smallest beaches, but that doesn’t stop it from being home to a wide array of marine life.
 The rocky coastlines on either side of the beach make for great wall dives while the vast sandy bay in between is a perfect training ground for all manner of skills training and scenario practice for those on dive courses.
 Nestled among all the corals you’ll spot reef dwellers like pufferfish, harlequin sweetlips, butterflyfish, angelfish, parrotfish, and smaller critters like nudibranchs and shrimp.
 If you are lucky, you may even see some stingrays or a turtle.